 |Year 2, Spring (15 weeks)|

 |AT 568||Clinical Integration V||2|

-Clinical education experiences provide the student with the opportunity to practice and integrate their cognitive learning, with the associated psychomotor skill requirements of the profession, to develop entry-level clinical proficiency and professional behavior required of an athletic trainer as defined by the Athletic Training Education Competencies (5th edition, NATA, 2011).
+Clinical education experiences provide students with the opportunity to practice and integrate their cognitive learning with the associated psychomotor skill requirements of the profession, to develop entry-level clinical proficiency and professional behavior required of an athletic trainer as defined in Athletic Training Education Competencies.
 These clinical experiences are completed under the direct supervision of a qualified preceptor in an appropriate clinical setting.
-The primary settings for clinical experiences include different athletic training and allied health care facilities, athletic practices, and competitive events.
-Ample opportunities are provided for the student to gain clinical experience associated with a variety of different populations including both genders, diverse age groups, varying levels of risk, protective equipment, and medical experiences that address the continuum of care that would prepare a student to function in a variety of settings and meet the domains of practice delineated for a certified athletic trainer.
+The primary settings for clinical experiences include athletic training and allied healthcare facilities, athletic practices, and competitive events.
+Ample opportunities are provided for students to gain clinical experience associated with a variety of populations including both genders, diverse age groups, and varying levels of risk, protective equipment, and medical experiences that address the continuum of care that would prepare students to function in a variety of settings and meet the domains of practice delineated for a certified athletic trainer.